babel-utils/babel-plugin-tester/README.md

   //  optionB: false,
   //}

-  // Defaults to the plugin name
+  // Defaults to the plugin name.
   title: 'describe block title',

-  // Only useful if you're using fixtures, codeFixture, outputFixture, or
+  // Only useful if you are using fixtures, codeFixture, outputFixture, or
   // execFixture options.
 Defaults to the absolute path of the file the
-  // pluginTester function was invoked from, which is equivalent to the
+  // pluginTester function was invoked from, which in this case  is equivalent
-  // following line:
+  // to the following line:
   filepath: __filename,

   // These are the defaults that will be lodash.mergeWith'd with the provided
-  // babelOptions option
+  // babelOptions option.
   babelOptions: {
     parserOpts: {},
     generatorOpts: {},